alekthegenius/Honor-Society-Website/README.md

 In case that was too long and you didn't read, *TLDR:* to convert the code into HTML and JavaScript, you simply have to run `npm run build` and that will output the files in a `build` folder inside of the honorsite folder.

 I have configured the project to expect to have a `base path` at `/honors`, so the main page would be at https://www.faith-homeschool.com/honors, the photos will be at https://www.faith-homeschool.com/honors/photos, etc...
-In order to upload it to HostGator, you have to copy the newly created `build` folder to the root folder on the web server and rename it to `honors`.
+In order to upload it to HostGator, you have to copy the files in the newly created `build` folder to a folder named `honors` in the root folder on your web server.
 If you would like to learn how to change the `base path`, refer to the section on `svelte.config.js` below.

 # Wrapping up
 To quickly recap, in these sections, you learned how to: